Shrutanvi/Fetch/README.md

 Data Cleaning
 The script proceeds with data cleaning steps on the merged dataframe (df_merged):

-Dropped columns 'CATEGORY_ID' and 'RECEIPTS'
+Dropped columns -  'CATEGORY_ID' and 'RECEIPTS'
 Dropped rows with missing values in the 'OFFER' column Cleaned special characters from the 'OFFER' column Filled remaining missing values with 'None'
 Displayed cleaned dataframe and its shape

-Model Creation
+# Model Creation:
 The script creates two models:

 Model 1: Searching for Offers